edricantoine/UrFridge/README.md

 # YourFridge

+## Please note: I am unable to update the APK currently due to lack of a working Linux machine.
+If you want to use the app on an Android device, please look into how to create an APK (Buildozer, etc.) However, I want to continue adding features and updating the app as best I can.

 ## An easy-to-use food tracking and recipe generating application, powered by the Spoonacular API

 This application allows the user to add and remove ingredients from four separate spaces (Fridge, Freezer, Pantry, and